yusuf-dnz/yusuf-dnz/README.md

-# 💫 About Me:
+# About Me:
-Web & Mobile Application Developer
+Software Developer

 ## 🌐 Socials: